mayndi15/mayndi15/README.md

 ### 👤 About me
- Software developer Java currently living and working in Brazil 🇧🇷.
+ Software developer Java since 2020 currently living and working in Brazil 🇧🇷.
  I work at Stone as a back-end developer.<br>
  I really enjoy studying new technologies (software and hardware).<br>